poojahira/image-captioning-bottom-up-top-down/README.md

 <h1> Image captioning using Bottom-up, Top-down Attention</h1>

-This is a PyTorch implementation of Image Captioning using Bottom-up, Top-down Attention as implemened <a href=http://www.panderson.me/up-down-attention>here</a>.
+This is a PyTorch implementation of Image Captioning using Bottom-up, Top-down Attention as described <a href=http://www.panderson.me/up-down-attention>here</a>.
 Training and evaluation is done on the MSCOCO Image captioning challenge dataset.
 Bottom up features for MSCOCO dataset are extracted using Faster R-CNN object detection model trained on Visual Genome dataset.
 Pretrained features are downloaded from <a href =https://github.com/peteanderson80/bottom-up-attention>here</a>.

 <h3> Results obtained </h3>